Exmaru/SimpleWeb/wec.md

 C:\>wec -u
 ```

-You can update the wc with the wc-update command.
+You can update the wec with the wec-update command.

 ```cmd
 C:\>wec-update